 From 1963 until the early 1990s, the missile silo at Delta-09 contained a fully operational Minuteman Missile.
 This missile carried a 1.2 megaton nuclear warhead.
 Equally important, the missile was never launched.

-Approximately 1,000 Minuteman missiles sat throughout the plains from the 1960s into the early 1990s.
-Visitors can now drive to the site and easily view this missile.
+Visitors can now drive to the site and easily view a missile.

 The Delta-09 facility consists of a silo 12 feet in diameter and 80 feet deep made of reinforced concrete with a steel-plate liner.
 The silo has been welded shut, and fitted with a glass roof.
 However, inside sits an unarmed Minuteman missile.

 In addition to the missile silo, visitors will see support structures such as antennas and motion sensors.